zebma00/tc-ts/README.md

 ### Hunter
 - BM buff can be better: resource generation
+- Baseline: additional stable slot
+- Smth mongoose bite --> activates when you or your pet score, or are the victim of a crit; 6 sec cooldown.
+Damage adjusted

 ### Warlock
 - Check & improve demo builds for sacrifice build